Rakshith234/Concept-Of-Data-Science-/README.md

 search(word): I use this method to quickly check if a string exists in the tree.
 __len__(): This returns the total number of unique strings I have stored. traverse(): I designed this to retrieve all strings currently in the tree in alphabetical order.
+Performance Analysis & Results
+I extensively analyzed the performance of my Ternary Search Tree implementation.
+I generated a time complexity graph to visually illustrate its efficiency as the number of inserted words or the length of the words increased.
+This graph helped me understand how the TST scales with different input sizes.
+Furthermore, I obtained supercomputing output results from running the TST on high-performance computing resources.
+These results allowed me to assess its scalability and performance under demanding conditions, particularly when processing very large datasets like corncob_lowercase.txt.

 How I Ran My Tests
 I placed all test cases for my Ternary Search Tree implementation within the tst.ipynb Jupyter Notebook.
-These tests cover basic functionality, how it handles duplicates, edge cases like empty strings, and its performance when working with large datasets.
+These tests cover basic functionality, handling of duplicates, edge cases like empty strings, and performance with large datasets.

 My tests utilize the following data files: